About Us

 Sustainability

 Every inch of the Laguna Straw House was carefully constructed with Mother Earth in mind.
-Made almost entirely of recycled and reclaimed material by the loving hands of volunteers, mindful towards the preservation of all living things during the construction process.
-Its foundation even contours existing trees so as to not damage them.
+Not only is it made almost entirely of reclaimed materials, but it was crafted with mindfulness toward the preservation of all living things.
+For example, its foundation contours existing trees so as to not damage them.

 Wellness

-We support the holistic well-being of our community, and encourage everyone to take care of their minds and bodies by eating fresh food, spending time outside (away from screens), exercising, and enjoying a sober lifestyle.
+We support the holistic well-being of our community, and encourage everyone to take care of their minds and bodies by eating fresh food, spending time outside (away from screens), exercising, embracing clean living, and enjoying a sober lifestyle.

 Meet Our Founder